Corpus Christi Workplace Accidents Lawyer

 Many folks in Texas work in particularly dangerous industries.
 Oil, manufacturing, construction, and maritime jobs involve a lot of risky, hazardous tasks.
 Every year workers are hurt in accidents involving large machines and heavy cargo loads.
 Even supposedly safe occupations can become dangerous if your employer does not take proper precautions.

 Workers injured on the job often face a tough situation.
 If they have to take time off to heal, they might lose money—even risk getting fired.
 They may also be burdened with high hospital bills.
 As if those prospects weren’t bad enough, some workers have injuries that are painful or long-lasting.
 Those individuals suffer physical agony in addition to financial stress.
 Thankfully, in many instances of workplace injury, the hurt party has legal options.
 At Brunkenhoefer, P.C.
 Injury Attorneys, we fight to protect the rights of individuals injured on the job.
-We have the knowledge and experience to help you get financial support from available sources so that you can get your life back on track.
+We have the knowledge and experience to help you pursue financial support from available sources so that you can get your life back on track.

 Common Causes of Workplace Accidents